 • the cost of utilities directly attributable to the organization’s use of the facilities.

 Except as provided herein, other groups shall be charged an amount not to exceed the direct costs of district facilities.
-Direct costs shall include costs of supplies, utilities, custodial services, services of any other district employees, and salaries paid district employees necessitated by the organization’s use of district facilities.district
+Direct costs shall include costs of supplies, utilities, custodial services, services of any other district employees, and salaries paid district employees necessitated by the organization’s use of district facilities.
+Additionally, except for classroom-based programs that operate after school hours and organizations retained by the college or district to provide instruction or instructional activities to students during school hours, direct costs shall also include the costs for maintenance, repair, restoration, and refurbishment of college facilities and grounds used by the group.

 The following shall be charged fair rental value for the use of district facilities: